 The vehicle production data for Honda Motor can be filtered by region using the dropdown below

-The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Honda from 2020-2029 using IHS Markit data.
+The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Honda from 2021-2029 using independent analysis of S&P Global Mobility data.

-Honda’s forecasted vehicle size: The proportion of SUVs produced by Honda in its entire fleet is estimated to increase from 41% to 46% between 2020-2029, while the proportion of large vehicles will likely decrease from 18% to 15%.
-Small vehicles are likely to decrease marginally from 20% to 19%, while medium vehicles are projected to increase from 18% to 20% between 2020-2029.
+Honda’s forecasted vehicle size: The proportion of SUVs produced by Honda in its entire fleet is estimated to increase from 46% to 48% between 2021-2029, while the proportion of large vehicles will likely decrease from 18% to 16%.
+Small vehicles are likely to decrease from 20% to 18%, while medium vehicles are projected to increase from 14% to 17% between 2021-2029.
 The AR6 WGIII report found that vehicle size plays a major role in determining vehicle emissions, with larger vehicles a significant driver of increased emissions.

-The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Honda from 2020-2029 using IHS Markit data.
+The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Honda from 2021-2029 using independent analysis of S&P Global Mobility data.

 The below graph compares automakers’ previous and forecasted production of zero-emission vehicles (BEVs and FCEVs), with the trend line extrapolated from the IEA’s 1.5°C scenario for road transport in 2030.